denny-imanuel/GradleDocker/Readme.md

 # Gradle Docker

-This project shows how to dockerize Java Gradle application
+This project shows how to dockerize Java console application that was built using Gradle configuration setup.

-## Requirements
+### Requirements

-1. IntelliJ IDE - you need to install WebStorm on your Windows machine
+1. IntelliJ IDE - you need to install IntelliJ on your Windows machine
 2. Docker Desktop - you need to install Docker Desktop for Windows
 3. Open JDK - you need to install Open JDK and set JAVA_HOME env
 4. Gradle - you need to install Gradle and set GRADLE_HOME env